linode/docs/docs/security/ssl/install-lets-encrypt-to-create-ssl-certificates.md

 ### Automatically Renew SSL Certificates (Optional)

-You can also automate your certificate renewal.
+You can also automate certificate renewal.
 This will prevent your certificates from expiring, and can be accomplished with `cron`.

 1. The output of the previous command shows how to non-interactively renew all of your certificates: